tsengia/tsengia.github.io/_posts/2023-03-12-iot-dashboard-migration.md

 image-alt: Screenshot of the intersection dashboard.
 ---

-For my capstone project as Penn State, I built a React JS single page app (SPA) that used Axios to communicate using an obscure IoT protocol known as oneM2M.
+For my [capstone project at Penn State](https://sites.psu.edu/lfshowcasefa22/2022/12/07/cellular-based-iot-using-onem2m-testing-for-conformance/), I built a React JS single page app (SPA) that used Axios to communicate using an IoT protocol known as oneM2M in realtime.
-Now I'm migrating that dashboard to AWS to show my work to others.
+Now I'm refactoring the app to use AWS AppSync to show my work to others.

 # Demo App Instructions
-Below are links to the application and the source code.
+Below are links to the demo application and the source code.

+This web-app is a dashboard that allows users to control multiple Traffic Intersections.
+Each Traffic Intersection contains two traffic lights, which can be set to Red, Yellow, Green or Off.
+If the user allows traffic (ie. green, yellow, or off) in one direction, the dashboard will automatically set the other direction to red.
+For example, if a user sets Light 1 in Intersection A to green, Light 2 will automatically be set to red.
+This is a very light "safety" feature for controlling traffic.
+Additionally, this web-app used websockets to provide real-time data.
+For example, if you open this web-app on two different devices, the changes you make on one device will propagate in real time to the other device!

 Instructions for use:
 1. Click the <a href="https://main.d357xgwrfyl7b5.amplifyapp.com/" >Demo Link</a> to open up a new window with the dashboard